hlynch/Biometry2021/docs/Week-1-lecture.md

 $$ P(A \mid B) = \frac{P(B \mid A) \cdot P(A)}{P(B)}$$

+In Bayesian analyses (which we will not get into this semester), we are using this to calculate the probability of certain model parameters conditional on the data you have.
+But to find out more, you'll have to take BEE 569.

 $$ P(parameters \mid data) \cdot P(data) = P(data \mid parameters) \cdot P(parameters) $$